 However, monitoring hardware events has limitations to detect DrK in terms of accuracy and performance.
-First, a benign program can show a similar behavior with DrK when it randomly accesses different memory regions or heavily uses TSX.
+First, a benign program can show a similar behavior to DrK when it randomly accesses different memory regions or heavily uses TSX.
 Further, DrK can cloak its behavior by decreasing the frequency of memory probing.
 Thus, the system cannot avoid false detection problems.
 Next, monitoring all processes of the OS is unrealistic due to the overhead of checking HPC: about 20% performance overhead [60].
-System-wide monitoring could reduce the overhead, but, in that case, it is difficult to determine which process engages in suspicious behavior.
+Systemwide monitoring could reduce the overhead, but, in that case, it is difficult to determine which process engages in suspicious behavior.

-6.3 Live Re-randomization and Finegrained KASLR
+6.3 Live Re-randomization and Fine-grained KASLR

-One possible approach to cope with DrK is to use finegrained ASLR and live re-randomization [23].
+One possible approach to cope with DrK is to use fine-grained ASLR and live re-randomization [21].
 They not only adjust the base addresses of kernel code and modules, but also randomize all kernel code, static data, stack, dynamic data, and modules while re-randomizing them periodically.

-However, as shown in Table 4, DrK only took around 0.5 seconds in Linux for detecting full page mappings with 100% of accuracy.
-Moreover, to detect a single module not the whole space, the attack can be more faster (proportional to the scan size).
-This implies that the OS needs to re-randomize its address space more than once per each second, which is problematic due to performance overhead.
+However, as shown in Table 4, DrK took less than 0.2 seconds in Linux to detect full page mappings with 100% accuracy.
+Moreover, by detecting a single module rather than the whole space, the attack can be even faster (proportional to the scan size).
+This implies that the OS needs to re-randomize its address space more than once per second, which is problematic due to performance overhead.